AnonyHackz/AnonyHackzGL/README.md

-# AnonyHackz
+# AnonyHackzGL
-AnonyHackz is a easiest tool for information gathering and capture exact GPS coordinates
+AnonyHackzGL simplifies info gathering by accurately capturing GPS coordinates and device data

-# What is AnonyHackz?
+# What is AnonyHackzGL?
-<p>AnonyHackz is a utility that enables remote retrieval of a target device’s GPS coordinates via a PHP-based server.
+<p>AnonyHackzGL is a utility that enables remote retrieval of a target device’s GPS coordinates via a PHP-based server.
 It also collects basic system and ISP-related information, making it a useful asset for reconnaissance and information gathering.</p>
 <ul>
   <li>Longitude</li>
   <li>Latitude</li>